budak7273/ArmorModules/README.md

 _This mod is a 'base mod.'
 You must install [sub-mods](https://ficsit.app/mod/CEjJnBXkLEiszx) to get the full functionality._

-This mod (with all [sub-mods](https://ficsit.app/mod/CEjJnBXkLEiszx) installed) adds a whole bunch of armor modules (**57+**) for use in your **multiplayer-compatible**
+This mod (with all [sub-mods](https://ficsit.app/mod/CEjJnBXkLEiszx) installed) adds a whole bunch of armor modules (**58+**) for use in your **multiplayer-compatible**
  [PowerSuit](https://ficsit.app/mod/7J2LyFzTakqPQ5), reminiscent of Factorio's [equipment module system](https://wiki.factorio.com/Power_armor_MK2).
-It introduces 4 different suits in which modules can be installed, the first of which is accessible as soon as you get Blade Runners.
+The mod introduces 4 different suits in which modules can be installed, the first of which is accessible as soon as you get Blade Runners.

 Please leave suggestions and report issues either on the [Nog's Mods Discord](http://discord.gg/zqp6U7Y7Nu) or [as a Github issue](https://github.com/budak7273/ArmorModules/issues/new/choose).